CSP02/CSPSH/README.md

 - Neat code and removed unnecessary code.
 - Added comments for better readability.
 - Changed the style of copy-to-clipboard button(Previously I used 2 div elements now it's svg)

+**Planned improvements**
+- Add the theme attribute to select different theme(mode is different from theme).

 **Example**